All N-Series Tractors - Ford-Ferguson 9N, 2N, and Ford 8N

 My impact driver is a Sears Craftsman from my motorcycle days.
-Sears still has them with the automotive specialty tools.
 An impact driver is a miracle cure for stuck and stripped machine screws.
 The tool and bits are hardened steel, and the tool has an internal taper that works in both directions.
 Some screws break loose easier if the first attempt is to tighten them slightly.
 Place the bit in whatever is left of the slot, turn the tool less than 1/8 turn up the ramp in the direction you want the fastener to turn, then give the tool a good firm whack with a medium-size hammer.
 Do it again, and again.
 Hit the tool, not your hand!
 The hardened steel bits will usually improve whatever remains of the original slot or even get a new grip.
-By the third whack, you should see the screw start to turn.
-Keep going for a couple whacks turning the tool a little more before each whack.
-Now, switch to a standard screwdriver and back the screw out once it's good and loose.
+By the third good whack, the screw should start to turn.
+Keep going for a few more whacks turning the tool a little more before each whack.
+Switch to a standard screwdriver and back the screw out once it's good and loose.
 You just saved the threads from a lot of abuse caused by drilling and re-tapping.

-The combination of impact, vibration, and a little nudge in the right direction will loosen most stuck screws, even if they have been pre-stripped and look hopeless.
-Get in the habit of using the manual impact tool to loosen all flat or phillips machine screws.
+The combination of impact, and a little nudge in the right direction will loosen most stuck screws, even when the head has been thoroughly stripped and looks hopeless.
+Get in the habit of using the manual impact tool to loosen all machine screws.
 Damaged screw slots will soon become a thing of the past.

 An assortment of nut splitters, saws, chisels, grinders, and a cutting torch may come in handy when rotten hardware will be replaced anyway.
-It is especially aggravating when a previous owner used extra long bolts rather than buying the correct length.
-Sometimes the easy way is to intentionally over-tighten stuck fasteners till they snap.
+It is especially aggravating when a previous owner used extra long bolts rather than buying or making them the correct length.
+Sometimes the easiest way to remove rotten hardware is to over-tighten stuck fasteners till they snap.